muratk3n/thirdwave/en/README.md

 Combining H2 with CO2 (from the "air") to create synthetic kerosone, so overall you are carbon neutral (took from air, goes back to air no difference)?
-This method can lead to cheating.. they'll take CO2 from whereever and slap a "neutral" label on it.
-Before VW cheating scandal I might be for it, now I cant..
+This method can lead to cheating..
+They'll take CO2 from f-ing whereever, and slap a "neutral" label on it.
+Before VW cheating scandal I might supported it, now I cant..
 The best way to to enforce clean fuel usage is at the end-user level, and you regulate the production (or make it completely green) then the rest is safe.

 ---